Pranjal2506/OMR-and-Answer-Scanner-Evaluator/README.md

 For support, email pranjalraghuvanshi242@gmail.com.

-## Feedback
+## Colaboration
+Currently this project is working for GLA University, Mathura.

-If you have any feedback, please reach out to us at pranjalraghuvanshi242@gmail.com
+If you want to make it useful for your organisation contact us on:pranjalraghuvanshi242@gmail.com

-## Demo
+## Testing images

 You can test this project on all images in the "test_images" folder.